cloudera-labs/hms-mirror/README.md

                                                    config file.
  -po,--property-overrides <key=value>              Comma separated key=value pairs of Hive
                                                    properties you wish to set/override.
+ -pol,--property-overrides-left <key=value>        Comma separated key=value pairs of Hive
+                                                   properties you wish to set/override for LEFT cluster.
+ -por,--property-overrides-right <key=value>       Comma separated key=value pairs of Hive
+                                                   properties you wish to set/override for RIGHT cluster.
  -q,--quiet                                        Reduce screen reporting output.
 Good for
                                                    background processes with output redirects to a file